Addiction Counselling

 Students who successfully complete this unit will be able to:

-- Demonstrate and apply advanced theoretical and practical knowledge in addiction counselling
+- Apply advanced theoretical and practical knowledge in addiction counselling across diverse contexts

-- Communicate knowledge and skills in the field of addiction counselling using written discussions and case studies
+- Communicate knowledge and skills in the field of addiction counselling through discussions, case studies, and reflective writing.

 Teaching methods